Smertig/banana/docs/api/tg/methods/send_location.rst

    Longitude of the location

+   .. cpp:member:: optional_t<string_t> business_connection_id

+   Unique identifier of the business connection on behalf of which the message will be sent

    .. cpp:member:: optional_t<integer_t> message_thread_id

    Unique identifier for the target message thread (topic) of the forum; for forum supergroups only